binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 In terms of technology, most of the VPS chapter was focussed on removing services that are not needed and hardening those that are, with the intention that your corporate network is almost as good as being directly on the internet without a perimeter anyway.

-Once you have made sure your listening services are patched and you are only using security focussed services, your communications between services are encrypted, then technology wise, you are doing well.
+Once you have made sure your listening services are patched and you are only using security conscious services, your communications between services are encrypted, then technology wise, you are doing well.

 for file and data sharing from machine to machine no matter where they are, and also from software client to service you can use the likes of Tresorits offerings: